ndvaughn/project-6/README.md

 | 3 | sudo ./test.sh 3 | **Bonus**!
 The RSS + SWAP results from your kernel module output should match memory pressure.
 For iteration 1, SWAP size should be 0 (5 pts).
 For iteration 3,SWAP size should be larger than 0 (5 pts). |10|

 ## Note:
-- For the bonus part (Test case 3), to make SWAP be used, you may need to either shrink your memory size or modify test.sh scripts.
-If your VM cannot start after shrinking, you need to increase the memory and then modify test.sh to increase the test pressure.
+- For the **bonus** part (Test case 3), to make SWAP be used, you may need to either shrink your memory size or modify test.sh scripts.
+If your VM cannot start after shrinking, you need to increase the memory back and then modify test.sh to increase the test pressure (Default pressure is 1GB, 2GB and 3GB).
 - You can use print statements in case you want to debug and understand the logic of the test code.
 - Please get in touch with the TAs if you face issues in using the test scripts.